-ENROLLMENT VERIFICATION
+ENROLLMENT VERIFICATIONS

 Each student who has an academic record on file at Cuyamaca College and who is not in arrears to the district with regards to fees, tuition, loans or other charges may request verification of enrollment (commonly used to verify enrollment for insurance purposes, scholarships, student worker eligibility, etc.) from the Admissions and Records Office.
-Verification of enrollment may be obtained at \$3 per copy (processed within 5 working days).
+Verification of enrollment may be obtained at \$3 per copy (processed within 3 to 5 working days).
 Exception: This charge will not be assessed for student loan deferments.
-An emergency or rush verification of enrollment will be provided for \$5 per copy (processed within two business days).
-Please note processing time does not include shipping.
+An emergency or rush verification of enrollment will be provided for \$5 per copy (processed within 24 hours).